rackerlabs/support-how-to/content/cloud-backup/rackspace-cloud-backup-create-a-backup.md

 -   [Install the Cloud Backup agent on Windows](/how-to/rackspace-cloud-backup-install-the-agent-on-windows)

-**Note:** You can use the Cloud Backup tool to back up your data files but not to back up a full operating system.
+**Note:** You can use the Cloud Backup tool to back up your data files but cannot use it to back up a full operating system.
 To restore your data, you need to restore only your files; you do not need to restore all of the operating system files.
 To back up the operating system, create an image of your server.
 For more information about restoring a server from an